jeff-phil/comingle.el-oldfork/README.md

   ;; alternatively for a more extensive mode-line
   ;; (add-to-list 'mode-line-format '(-50 "" comingle-mode-line) t)

-  ;; use M-x comingle-diagnose to see apis/fields that would be sent ;; to the local language server
-  (setq comingle-api-enabled
-        (lambda (api)
-          (memq api '(GetCompletions GetProcesses GetHeartbeat CancelRequest GetAuthToken RegisterUser auth-redirect AcceptCompletion))))

   ;; You can overwrite all the comingle configs!
   ;; for example, we recommend limiting the string sent to comingle for better perf (defun my/comingle/document/text ()